15 Introduction to workshop

 Final project structure

-At the end of this course, it should look something like:
+At the end of this workshop, it should look something like:

 LearnR3